 - $50,000 for the bodily injury or fatality of two or more people, and

-People who have had their driver’s licenses suspended by the Nevada DMV often have to file a SR-22 with the DMV before they can get their licenses reinstated.1 It is irrelevant whether or not the person owns a vehicle . . . “non-owner” SR-22s are available.
+If you have your driver’s license suspended by the Nevada DMV, you usually have to file an SR22 with the DMV before you can get reinstatement of the license.1 It is irrelevant whether or not you own a vehicle; non-owner SR-22 forms are available.

 2. Do I need SR-22 to get my license back after a DUI in Nevada?

 Yes.
-An SR-22 is necessary to reinstate a Nevada driver’s license once the DUI suspension period ends.2 The length of a driver’s license suspension depends on whether the person had previous DUIs within the last seven (7) years:
+An SR-22 policy is necessary to reinstate a Nevada driver’s license once the DUI suspension period ends.2 The length of a driver’s license suspension depends on whether you had previous DUIs within the last seven (7) years: